oddlama/nix-config/README.md

     - `format-secrets.nix` Runs the code formatter on the secret .nix files
     - `generate-initrd-keys.nix` Generates initrd hostkeys for each host if they don't exist yet (for setup)
     - `generate-wireguard-keys.nix` Generates wireguard keys for each server-and-peer pair
+    - `show-wireguard-qr.nix` Generates a QR code for external wireguard participants
   - `checks.nix` pre-commit-hooks for this repository
   - `colmena.nix` Setup for distributed deployment using colmena (actually defines all NixOS hosts)
   - `dev-shell.nix` Environment setup for `nix develop` for using this flake